docarray/docarray/docs/advanced/document-store/weaviate.md

 This would print

 ```
- Returned examples that verify filter "price at most 3":
+ Returned examples that satisfy condition "price at most 3":

 	 price=0
 	 price=1